 April 28, 2012

-Former University of Notre Dame outside linebacker Darius Fleming was selected with the 165th overall pick in the 2012 NFL Draft by the San Francisco 49ers.
+NEW YORK - Former University of Notre Dame outside linebacker Darius Fleming was selected with the 165th overall pick in the 2012 NFL Draft by the San Francisco 49ers.
 Fleming was the 30th pick of the fifth round and was the fourth Fighting Irish player taken in this year's draft.

 Fleming was the first Notre Dame linebacker selected in the NFL Draft since Courtney Watson was picked in the second round of the 2004 draft by New Orleans.